-With a group graduation party, each parent can shine in her or his own way.
+With a group graduation party, each parent can shine in her or his way.
 You’ll find someone who loves to drive all over town and scour stores for the best deals on tablecloths and napkins.
-One Mom will be the crafty type who lives for sewing beautiful and “extra” pennant banners in school colors, one has a killer brownie recipe and will volunteer to manage the dessert table and someone’s sister works for a florist who can supply flowers or decor, like a balloon garland, at a discount.
+One Mom will be the crafty type who lives for sewing beautiful and “extra” pennant banners in school colors, one has a killer brownie recipe and will volunteer to manage the dessert table, and someone’s sister works for a florist who can supply flowers or decor, like a balloon garland, at a discount.

 4. Strength in Numbers

-Whether you are planning a backyard graduation party, having it at a local park, or in a community center, it’s great to have a whole group of parents who are “in charge” and watching out to make sure teens stay safe and the fun doesn’t get out of hand.
+Whether you are planning a backyard graduation party, having it at a local park, or in a community center, it’s great to have a whole group of parents who are “in charge” and watching out to make sure teens stay safe, and the fun doesn’t get out of hand.

 5. Planning “Meetings”

 Party preparation can be just as fun as the event itself when you have an assembly of moms doing the planning.
-When we were planning a group party for my son and four of his friends, we’d meet up periodically at the neighborhood community center to discuss our progress, create photo posters for our kids, share shacks and wine and a lot of laughs.
+When we were planning a group party for my son and four of his friends, we’d meet up periodically at the neighborhood community center to discuss our progress, create photo posters for our kids, share shacks and wine, and have a lot of laughs.

 Two years later, we still find time to get together and share news about our kids who are off at college.